 As a result of continued product development, differences between this and downloadable documentation with regard to referenced files can occur.
-The most current versions can be found on the product DVD included in your order, or can be downloaded from the MAXON website or via the Online Updater.
+The most current versions can be found on the product USB stick included in your order, or can be downloaded from the MAXON website or via the Online Updater.

-Welcome to CINEMA 4D
+Welcome to Cinema 4D R19

 After you have worked through this tutorial you will have a good basic user knowledge which you can apply to future projects.
 In this Quickstart manual you will be asked to open certain files for demonstration purposes.
-These can be found on your installation DVD or on the MAXON homepage on the support/documentation page (www.maxon.net).
+These can be found on your installation USB stick or on the MAXON homepage on the support/documentation page (www.maxon.net).